conan-io/conan-center-index/docs/faqs.md

 To isolate from this changes there are different strategies you can follow:

-The minimum solution, involves small changes to you Conan client configuration by
+The minimum solution involves small changes to your Conan client configuration by

  * **Pin the version of every reference you consume in your project** using recipe revisions and lockfiles.

-For larger projects and teams it is recommended to add some infratructure to ensure stability by
+For larger projects and teams it is recommended to add some infrastructure to ensure stability by

  * **Cache recipes in your own Artifactory**: your project should use only this remote and new recipe revisions are only pushed to your Artifactory after they have been validated